jbellma/equipment-rental/phase-1/README.md

                                           Please select an option (1-4):

-The user will be asked to choose an option from the menu, "Please select an option (1-4):"
+The user (a worker form the company) will be asked to choose an option from the menu,**"Please select an option (1-4):"**
-* If the user selects an invalid option, the message "Error: invalid option" will appear on the screen (value that differs   from the permissible values between 1-4).
+* If the user selects an invalid option ( a value that differs from the permissible values between 1-4), the message **"Error: invalid option"** will appear on the       screen.
+* If any valid option is selected, the following will happen:
+  - Depending on the option inserted by the user, the name of the option selected for execution is displayed and executed.
+For example, if the user selects option 1,       the output will be: **"NEW LIFTING EQUIPMENT"** and the corresponding ***task 2*** is executed.
+  - If the user choses any other option (2-4), since there are no tasks associated, only the option to be executed will be printed.
+For example, the option 3 → will print **“NEW LIFTING EQUIPMENT RENTAL”** .
+  - Option 4 in particular → will print **"EXIT"** and will end the program.

+  ---

+#### TASK 2: New Lifting Equipment
+As part of this task, the company's worker will enter the following data on new lifting equipment that the company has recently acquired:
+* Lifting equipment identifier: sequential number given to every single piece of equipment owned by the company (No two pieces of equipment may share the same
+  identifier).